Sortland Municipality

 In 1997, the municipal council declared "town status" for the urban area of Sortland.
 Sortland is the largest town and commercial centre in Vesterålen.
 The town of Sortland is located close to the Sortland Bridge which crosses the Sortlandsundet strait and connects the two large islands of Langøya and Hinnøya by road.
 Since a lot of houses in the town are painted blue, Sortland is sometimes referred to as "the blue city".

-The 722 km2 municipality is the 159th largest by area out of the 356 municipalities in Norway.
-Sortland is the 109th most populous municipality in Norway with a population of 10,468.
-The municipality's population density is 14.7 PD/km2 and its population has increased by 4.9% over the previous 10-year period.
+The 722 km2 municipality is the 159th largest by area out of the 357 municipalities in Norway.
+Sortland is the 109th most populous municipality in Norway with a population of 10,618.
+The municipality's population density is 14.7 PD/km2 and its population has increased by 4.8% over the previous 10-year period.
 In January 2012, the number of citizens in Sortland reached 10,000 for the first time.

 General information

 The municipality of Sortland was established in 1841 when it was separated from the large Hadsel Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1963, the Holm area (population: 65) along the Gavlfjorden was transferred from Langenes Municipality to Sortland.
-Also on that date, the area around the inner and western part of the Eidsfjorden (population: 1,360) was transferred from Hadsel Municipality to Sortland.
+On 1 January 1963, the Holm area (population: 65) along the Gavlfjorden was transferred from Langenes Municipality to Sortland Municipality.
+Also on that date, the area around the inner and western part of the Eidsfjorden (population: 1,360) was transferred from Hadsel Municipality to Sortland Municipality.

-On 1 January 2000, the area surrounding the Godfjorden was transferred from Kvæfjord Municipality (and Troms county) to Sortland (and Nordland county).
+On 1 January 2000, the area surrounding the Godfjorden was transferred from Kvæfjord Municipality (and Troms county) to Sortland Municipality (and Nordland county).

 Name

 The municipality (originally the parish) is named after the old Sortland farm (Svortuland) since the first Sortland Church was built there.
 The first element is Svort which is the genitive case of the local river name Svorta.
 The river name is derived from svartr which means "black" or "dark".
 The last element is land which means "land" or "farm".

+On 2 May 2017, the national government approved a resolution to add a co-equal, official Sami language name for the municipality: Suortá.
+The spelling of the Sami language name changes depending on how it is used.
+It is called Suortá when it is spelled alone, but it is Suorttá suohkan when using the Sami language equivalent to "Sortland municipality".